4th execution caps state's series

 Members of Lee's, Jones' and Marcel Williams' family have received their bodies, Graves said.
 The Department of Correction turns over the bodies free of charge, but the families assume costs for interment.

-Information for this article was contributed by Hunter Field, Jeannie Roberts and Mike Wickline of the Arkansas Democrat-Gazette and by Emma Pettit of Arkansas Online.
+Information for this article was contributed by Hunter Field, Jeannie Roberts and Mike Wickline of the Arkansas Democrat-Gazette.

 A Section on 04/28/2017